boshd/trnd/README.md

-# TRND - Social Network for GIFs
+# TRND - iOS Social Network for GIFs

 **Depricated, so use @ your own risk**